The halide ions as reducing agents

 Equation for the reduction of sulfuric acid using HI to form hydrogen sulfide gas.

 We can write ion-electron half equations for the production of sulfur and hydrogen sulfide gas.
-The equations below have all the spectator ions removed to make it simplier to see exactly what is happening here.
-The electrons needed for these reactions come from the oxidation of the iodide ions (I-) to form iodine, as shown in the last equation below.
+The equations below have all the spectator ions removed to make it simpler to see exactly what is happening here.
+The electrons needed for these reactions come as before from the oxidation of the iodide ions (I-) to form iodine, as shown in the last equation below.
 All that is needed is to multiply this final equation to get the required number of electrons needed for the reduction reaction taking place.

 reduction reaction to produce SO2: SO42-(aq) + 4H+(aq) + 2e → SO2(g) + 2H2O(l)

-reduction reaction to produce elemental sulfur : SO42-(aq) + 8H+(aq) + 6e → S(s) + 4H2O(l)
+reduction reaction to produce elemental sulfur: SO42-(aq) + 8H+(aq) + 6e → S(s) + 4H2O(l)

 reduction reaction to produce H2S: SO42-(aq) + 10H+(aq) + 8e → H2S(g) + 4H2O(l)